 Welcome to Wednesday, everyone.
-It would appear things have picked up quite a bit, and so I have a bunch of app and game sales to share with everyone today, including a few standouts.
-First up is Traffix, a delightful minimal puzzler from InfinityGames.
-Next up is Siege of Dragonspear, the latest adventure in the Baldur's Gate tale.
-And last but not least is Sir Questionnaire, an enjoyable hack and slash game filled with loot.
-As always, I've highlighted all of the interesting titles in bold to make discovery easier.
-So without further ado, here are 42 temporarily free and 55 on-sale apps and games for the middle of the week.
+The start of the year is often slow when it comes to sales, but I still have a few standouts to share with everyone today.
+First up is Space Hobo, an enjoyable strategy game that sports pleasant graphics.
+Next up is Relic Seeker: Hypogeum, a puzzler in the same vein as The Room.
+Last but not least is Binary Fun, a number game for all of you logic-based puzzle fans out there.
+As always, I've highlighted all of the interesting titles in bold green text in order to make discovery easier.
+So without further ado, here are 30 temporarily free and 25 on-sale apps and games for the middle of the week.